damomarco/receipt_tracker/docs/roadmap.md

     -   **Description**: Provide options to export data in formats compatible with popular budgeting applications (e.g., YNAB, Mint).
     -   **Reward (Medium)**: Increases the app's value by making it part of a user's broader financial ecosystem.
 Caters to power users.
     -   **Risk (Low)**: This is primarily an extension of the existing CSV export functionality.
 The main work is researching the specific formats required by other apps.

--   **AI Confidence Scores**:
-    -   **Description**: Ask the AI for a confidence score for each extracted field and display it in the UI.
-    -   **Reward (Medium)**: Builds user trust in the AI by being transparent about its certainty.
-Helps guide the user's attention to fields that most likely need review, speeding up the verification process.
-    -   **Risk (Low)**: This is dependent on the AI model being able to provide this information.
-If it can, the implementation is a relatively simple UI change.